 Charlotte Stix works with OpenAI.
 She is a research scholar at the Eindhoven University of Technology.
-In that context, she serves as Fellow to the Leverhulme Centre for the Future of Intelligence, University of Cambridge, and regularly advises technology companies, governments and international organisations on the topic areas.
+In that context, she serves as Fellow to the Leverhulme Centre for the Future of Intelligence, University of Cambridge, and regularly advises technology companies, governments and international organisations.

 Most recently, Charlotte was the Coordinator of the High-Level Expert Group on Artificial Intelligence (AI HLEG) of the European Commission and an Expert to the World Economic Forum's Global Future Council on Neurotechnologies.

 Formerly, she was a Researcher at the Leverhulme Centre for the Future of Intelligence, University of Cambridge, a Fellow to the World Economic Forum's AI Council, managed over 18m in robotics and AI projects as Programme Officer at the European Commission, and was a Policy Officer to international start-up Element AI.

 Charlotte's pursuit of enabling good governance for emerging technology began as a Policy Officer at the World Future Council where she advocated for rights for future generations in front of international governments and the United Nations.
 Before that, she had a career in design and was a Founder of an award winning culture magazine, which she grew from scratch to a team of 15.

 Charlotte was awarded as a 2020 Forbes' 30 under 30 (Europe), named a Young Global Shaper by the World Economic Forum and a Leader of Tomorrow by the St. Gallen Symposium.

 In her spare time, Charlotte runs the bi-monthly EuropeanAI newsletter, widely seen as the definitive resource for insights into developments in AI policy across the European Union.